eesmer/CyberSecurity-Glossary/EN/Authentication_and_Authorization/Basic-Concepts.md

 - Enables incident investigation and compliance reporting
 - Supports accountability and continuous improvement
 - Turns user actions into *evidence* you can analyze later

+### 5) AAA together, in practice

+These three belong together:
+1- Authentication -> prove identity
+2- Authorization -> apply the right access
+3- Accounting -> record and review activity

+In most organizations, AAA is centralized (e.g., AD/LDAP, SSO, an IAM platform) and backed by policies such as least privilege, MFA, and regular access reviews.